silverbulletmd/silverbullet/website/Slash Templates.md

     |^|

-## Use
-You can _trigger_ the slash template by typing `/meeting-notes` in any page.
-That’s it.

 ## Frontmatter
-A template’s [[Frontmatter]] is interpreted by SilverBullet’s template engine and removed when instantiated.
+A template’s [[Frontmatter]] is interpreted by SilverBullet’s [[Templates|template]] engine and removed when instantiated.
 However, to still include frontmatter after instantiation, you can use the `frontmatter` attribute.

 Example: